142 – Support payments received

 If we paid you a taxable amount in 2020 as child support or as support for your benefit only, enter it on line 142.
 If the amount paid to you as support is non-taxable, complete Work Chart 142.
 See “Support-payment arrears” below if any portion of the amount you received constitutes arrears.

-On line 2 of Work Chart 142, enter the non-taxable amount of support that you should have received for 1997 through 2018 but had not received by December 31, 2018.
-If you completed Work Chart 142 in 2018 and the amount on line 5 was negative, that is the amount you must enter on line 2 of Work Chart 142 for 2019.
+On line 2 of Work Chart 142, enter the non-taxable amount of support that you should have received for 1997 through 2019 but had not received by December 31, 2019.
+If you completed Work Chart 142 in 2019 and the amount on line 5 was negative, enter that amount on line 2 of Work Chart 142 for 2020.

 If the amount on line 5 of Work Chart 142 is negative (that is, if the amount of child support that you should have received is greater than the amount that you actually received), you will have to take the difference into account in your 2021 income tax return.

 If you received support-payment arrears that you are required to include in your income, enter them on line 142.
 The amount of support-payment arrears you include on line 142 may be subject to a tax adjustment.
 See "Tax adjustment" in the instructions for line 443.

 For more information, see brochure IN-128-V, The Tax Effects of Separation and Divorce.